yismailuofa/yismailuofa/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift & SwiftUI
 - 🏛 Studying Software Engineering at the University of Alberta
 - 📫 Find me at [yismailuofa.github.io](https://yismailuofa.github.io/)
 - 📦 Projects: